Discover Regina's History

 Trees were very important to the early settlers and they made tree planting a priority.
 Regina was transformed from treeless prairie into a city with more than 350,000 trees and over 600 parks and greenspaces.

 In 1908, work was completed on a new city hall.
 The ornate structure was built between Rose and Hamilton street on 11 Avenue.
-It was a centerpiece for the downtown until it was demolished in the 1960s.
+It was a centrepiece for the downtown until it was demolished in the 1960s.
 A Government of Canada office building stands in the location now.

 Tragic storm strikes Regina